Jolmberg/fn22snesticle/README.md

     ./fn22snesticle.py fightnight2.iso superpunchout.iso

-This will take SNESticle and the Super Punch-Out ROM directly from fightnight2.iso and use them to produce the Gamecube ISO superpunchout.iso.
+This will take SNESticle and the Super Punch-Out ROM directly from `fightnight2.iso` and use them to produce the Gamecube ISO `superpunchout.iso`.

-More interestingly, you can use the --rom option to include other SNES ROMs.
+More interestingly, you can use the `--rom` option to include other SNES ROMs.
 You can specify a single ROM file or a directory containing multiple ROMs.

     ./fn22snesticle.py --rom smw.sfc fightnight2.iso smw.iso

-This will produce an ISO containing SNESticle and the ROM smw.sfc (whatever that might mean).
+This will produce an ISO containing SNESticle and the ROM `smw.sfc` (whatever that might mean).
 It will launch right into the game when loaded.

     ./fn22snesticle.py --rom myromz fightnight2.iso snesticle.iso

 This will produce an ISO containing all the SNES ROMs found in the `myromz` directory.
-More specifically, it will include at most 506 files with the extensions sfc, smc, and fig. The produced ISO will load into a ROM selection screen.
+More specifically, it will include at most 506 files with the extensions sfc, smc, or fig (case insensitive).
+The produced ISO will load into a ROM selection screen.

-For a single-ROM ISO, it's generally a good idea to also provide the full name of the SNES game using the --game-name option:
+For a single-ROM ISO, it's generally a good idea to also provide the full name of the SNES game using the `--game-name` option:

     ./fn22snesticle.py --rom smw.sfc --game-name "Swell Plumber Place" fightnight2.iso smw.iso

-It will be written to multiple fields inside the ISO, that can be picked up by your loader.
+The game name will be written to multiple fields inside the ISO, that can be picked up by your loader.
 It will also be used to generate the banner image that shows up next to the game in most loaders.
 If no game name is provided, the ROM filename will be used instead.
 For multi-ROM ISOs, the game name will default to `SNESticle` instead.

 When producing a multi-ROM ISO, the script will out of courtesy include Super Punch-Out on the SNESticle ISO, by copying it from the Fight Night ISO.
-If you really, really dislike Super Punch-Out, you can use the option --no-super-punch-out to leave it out.
+If you really, really dislike Super Punch-Out, you can use the option `--no-super-punch-out` to leave it out.

-If you don't like the generated banners, you can provide your own, using the --banner option:
+If you don't like the generated banners, you can provide your own, using the `--banner` option:

     ./fn22snesticle.py fightnight2.iso superpunchout.iso --banner mybanner.png